jonobr1/two.js/wiki/documentation/shapes/circle/README.md

-A list of properties that are on every {@link Two.Circle}.
+A list of properties that are on every [Two.Circle](/documentation/circle).